FYLD raises £10 million in Series A funding

 “As anchor customer and a shareholder in FYLD, we have already seen remarkable results from our major 12-month field trial and implementation.
 Not only did we improve safety throughout our business and improve risk assessment quality and speeds by 75%, we also saved around £1.4 million.

-“Given the substantial safety, quality and financial benefits we have already enjoyed, we are delighted to be scaling our involvement through additional funding and are confidently targeting efficiency savings of £13 million per annum over the next 3 years through our new Innovation Partnership with FYLD.”
+“Given the substantial safety, quality and financial benefits we have already enjoyed, we are delighted to be scaling our involvement through additional funding and are confidently targeting efficiency savings of £13 million per annum over the next three years through our new Innovation Partnership with FYLD.”

 Ziad Hindo, Chief Investment Officer at Ontario Teachers’ Pension Plan, which manages assets of approximately C$227 billion, said: